 Estimating closing costs is an important step in a real estate transaction in Ontario.
 Closing costs are all the fees associated with buying or selling a home, such as land transfer taxes, legal fees, and title insurance.
 These costs can add up to thousands of dollars, so it pays to plan ahead and have a good understanding of how much you’ll be expected to pay.

-Our Real Estate Calculator will help you estimate the costs of your real estate transaction, however there are many possible scenarios and the costs in your case may be slightly different.
+At Beffa Law, in our real estate practice we are are transparent about our fees and additional costs, and our free quote tool will help you estimate the costs of your real estate transaction.
+This would cover most cases, however there are many possible scenarios and the costs in your case may be slightly different.

 Closing Costs F.A.Q.

 Although some costs of purchasing a home are obvious, there are additional hidden costs that you should be aware of prior to making your purchase so you are not blindsided.
 Here are some examples of extra costs of buying a home:

 - Appraisal costs